wooyek/jira-sandbox/README.md

 I you want to have an ssh access to the virtual machine you should install [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) on windows.
-On linux you should have an `ssh` tool installed by default.
+On linux (or mac), you just need to use the terminal and start typing SSH commands.

 - http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html